 You have provided detailed initial instructions and we shall revert to you with regular updates on the key aspects of your claim such as liability, the medical evidence, your financial losses claim, on any offers in settlement and if Court Proceedings need to be commenced.

-We shall take all reasonable steps to pursue your claim for personal injuries and associated losses against the other party to include establishing liability on the part of your opponent, obtaining medical evidence to substantiate and value the injury aspect of your claim, obtaining evidence to substantiate your financial losses claim, negotiating a settlement of your case and if necessary commencing Court Proceedings and we shall keep you informed of the progress of your case on a regular basis.
+We shall take all reasonable steps to pursue your claim against the other party (or parties) to include establishing liability on the part of your opponent(s) to include a breach of duty, obtaining medical evidence to support that your injuries/pain & suffering/loses were caused as a result of that breach of duty and to substantiate and value the injury/pain & suffering aspect of your claim, obtaining evidence to substantiate your financial losses claim, negotiating a settlement of your case and if necessary commencing Court Proceedings and we shall keep you informed of the progress of your case on a regular basis.

 In accordance with our internal client identification and verification procedures we are required to carry out client due diligence checks.
 If you have not already done so you are required to provide a copy of your passport or driving licence and proof of your address that is less than 3 months old.
 This may be by way of bank statement, utility bill or equivalent.

-If you are awarded damages (“compensation”) in respect of your claim for personal injury and associated losses of £6,000 or more and you or your partner, if applicable, are in receipt of means tested state benefits, it is possible that this may adversely affect your entitlement to these state benefits.
+If you are awarded damages (“compensation”) in respect of your claim for your injuries/pain & suffering and associated losses of £6,000 or more and you or your partner, if applicable, are in receipt of means tested state benefits, it is possible that this may adversely affect your entitlement to these state benefits.
 Therefore, we advise that prior to you receiving your compensation monies you seek independent financial advice in relation to setting up what is known as a ‘Special Needs Trust’ to protect your entitlement to such state benefits.

 People Responsible For Your Work